Book a consultation

 After the Consultation

-Charge for issuing a private repeat prescription when not part of a consultation (but only if you are having appropriate monitoring) £30
+Charge for issuing a private repeat prescription if not part of a consultation with me (only if you are having appropriate monitoring) £30

 How to book an appointment

 Appointments can be made easily via a secure online medical system called Heydoc.
 Once you have made an appointment you will be sent a confirmation email with a link to click on at the agreed time to activate the video.
 If you do not receive this email within a few minutes of booking, please do check in your junk mail and if not there do email the clinic to let us know.
 If you would prefer a telephone consultation please email the clinic AFTER booking.

 In the unlikely event of the video technology not working at the time of your consultation, I will telephone you – we can then talk on the phone or via FaceTime or Zoom, whichever you prefer.

 Payment will be requested via the payment processor STRIPE at the time of booking.
 If you prefer to pay by a different method you will need to email the clinic BEFORE booking.

 The confirmation email will ask you to fill in a medical questionnaire before your first appointment, including your weight, height and most recent blood pressure reading known.
 There is no need to fill this in if you have booked a follow up consultation.